RedHatGov/devsecops-workshop-dashboard/tekton/workshop/content/lab03.md

 # The Flow of the Trusted Software Supply Chain

 You may ask, "How am I going to build a CI/CD pipeline if I don't have a tool like Jenkins that builds CI/CD pipelines?"
 OpenShift Pipelines is the CI/CD tool (based on the upstream Tekton project) that will execute the project.
-We'll be using using cloud-native container-based tooling and the power of the Kubernetes container orchistrator to do execute our steps.
+We'll be using using cloud-native container-based tooling and the power of the Kubernetes container orchestrator to do execute our steps.

 Below are the main steps of the "Deploy to Dev" pipeline: